6.2 Net Promoter Score (NPS) Survey

 1. Write down why you’re sending this NPS.
 “Track quarterly trend,” “find detractors before they churn,” and “benchmark against competitors” require different cadences and follow-up workflows.
 If you can’t name the decision the score will inform, you’re not ready to field it.

 2. Decide who to survey.
 Pull the list from your CRM or product analytics, filtering for users past onboarding and active recently enough to have a real opinion.
-Aim for at least 30 responses; if your user base is small, survey everyone who qualifies.
+Gather enough qualified responses for the score to be meaningful — sampling noise stays large until you clear roughly 30 replies (see Analysis) — and if your user base is small, survey everyone who qualifies.

 3. Decide cadence.
 Pick one and commit.
 Relationship NPS surveys the same cohort every 90 or 180 days and tracks the trend of overall loyalty.
 Transactional NPS is triggered by a specific event (purchase, support ticket close, feature first-use) and diagnoses which moments produce promoters and which produce detractors.
 Running both at once without segmentation muddies the signal.